 3. Midterm election years have had higher volatility

 In 2020, many investors feared the “blue wave” scenario, or Democratic sweep.
-But despite these concerns, the S&P 500 Index has risen 38% following the 2020 election (from November 4, 2020, through January 18, 2022).
+But despite these concerns, the S&P 500 rose 42% in the 14 months following the 2020 election (from November 4, 2020, through January 3, 2022) in U.S. dollar terms.

 Going back to 1933, markets have averaged double-digit returns in all years that a single party controlled the White House and both chambers of Congress.
-This is just below the average gains in years with a split Congress, a scenario which many believe is a strong possibility in 2022.
-Even the “least good” outcome — when the president’s opposing party controls Congress — notched a solid 7.4% average price return in U.S. dollar terms.
+This is just below the average gains in years with a split Congress, a scenario which many believe is a strong possibility this year.
+Even the “least good” outcome — when the president’s opposing party controls Congress — notched a solid 7.4% average price return.